Rubio says Panama must reduce Chinese influence around the canal or face possible US action - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-PANAMA CITY (AP) — U.S. Secretary of State Marco Rubio told Panamanian President José Raúl Mulino on Sunday that the Central American ally must immediately reduce Chinese influence over the Panama Canal area or face potential retaliation from the Trump administration.
+PANAMA CITY (AP) — U.S. Secretary of State Marco Rubio brought a warning to Panamanian leader José Raúl Mulino on Sunday: Immediately reduce what President Donald Trump says is Chinese influence over the Panama Canal area or face potential retaliation from the United States.

-Rubio, on his first foreign trip as America’s top diplomat, held face-to-face talks with Mulino, who has resisted pressure from the new U.S. government over Panama’s management of a waterway that is vital to global trade.
+Rubio, traveling to the Central American country and touring the Panama Canal on his first foreign trip as top U.S. diplomat, held face-to-face talks with Mulino, who has resisted pressure from the new U.S. government over management of a waterway that is vital to global trade.

 Mulino told reporters after the meeting that Rubio made “no real threat of retaking the canal or the use of force.”

-Speaking on behalf of President Donald Trump, who has demanded that the canal be returned to U.S. control, Rubio told Mulino that Trump had made a preliminary determination that China’s presence in the canal area violates a treaty that led to the United States turning the waterway over to Panama in 1999.
-That treaty calls for the permanent neutrality of the American-built canal, which Rubio planned to tour later Sunday.
+Speaking on behalf of Trump, who has demanded that the canal be returned to U.S. control, Rubio told Mulino that Trump believed that China’s presence in the canal area may violate a treaty that led the United States to turn the waterway over to Panama in 1999.
+That treaty calls for the permanent neutrality of the American-built canal.

 “Secretary Rubio made clear that this status quo is unacceptable and that absent immediate changes, it would require the United States to take measures necessary to protect its rights under the treaty,” the State Department said in a summary of the meeting.

 The statement was unusually blunt in diplomatic terms, but in keeping with the tenor and tone Trump has set for foreign policy.
 Trump has been increasing pressure on Washington’s neighbors and allies, including the canal demand and announcing Saturday that he was imposing major tariffs on Canada and Mexico.
-That prompted retaliation from those close allies, launching a trade war.
+That launched a trade war by prompting retaliation from those close allies.

 Mulino, meanwhile, called his talks with Rubio “respectful” and “positive” and said he did not “feel like there’s a real threat against the treaty and its validity.”

-He acknowledged that China’s role in the ports at either end of the canal has raised concerns with Washington.
-But the president said the consortium controlling them was being audited and that the canal authority would give Rubio a more detailed explanation.
+The president did say Panama would not be renewing its agreement with China’s Belt and Road Initiative when it expires.
+Panama joined the initiative, which promotes and funds infrastructure and development projects that critics say leave poor member countries heavily indebted to China, after dropping diplomatic recognition of Taiwan and recognizing Beijing.

-Mulino did say Panama would not be renewing its agreement with China’s Belt and Road Initiative when it expires.
-Panama joined the initiative, which promotes and funds infrastructure and development projects that critics say leave poor member countries heavily indebted to China, after it dropped diplomatic recognition of Taiwan and recognized Beijing.
+Rubio later toured the canal at sunset with its administrator, Ricaurte Vásquez, who has said the waterway will remain in Panama’s hands and open to all countries.
+Rubio crossed the lock and visited the control tower, looking down over the water below, where a red tanker was passing through.

-About 200 people marched in the capital on Sunday, carrying Panamanian flags and shouting “Marco Rubio out of Panama,” “Long live national sovereignty” and “One territory, one flag” while the meeting was going on.
+Earlier, about 200 people marched in the capital, carrying Panamanian flags and shouting “Marco Rubio out of Panama,” “Long live national sovereignty” and “One territory, one flag” while the meeting was going on.
 Some burned a banner with images of Trump and Rubio after being stopped short of the presidential palace by riot police.

 Rubio also pressed Trump’s top focus — curbing illegal immigration — telling Panama’s president that it was important to collaborate on the work and thanked him for taking back migrants.
 Rubio’s trip, however, comes as a U.S. foreign aid funding freeze and stop-work orders have shut down U.S.-funded programs targeting illegal migration and crime in Central American countries.